Bergantes (river)

-The Bergantes is a short river in the Valencian and Aragon Communities which rises in the comarca of el Ports (Castellón), 12.5 km SSE of Morella.
+The Bergantes is a short river in Spain, in the Valencian and Aragon Communities, which rises in the comarca of el Ports (Castellón), 12.5 km SSE of Morella.
 It is the only river in Valencia which forms part of the Ebro basin.

 Geography

 Although its course is not long (approximately 60 km) and it has a relatively small basin, it has a strong flow during the winter, due to heavy rainfall in the headwater area, situated in the shadow of the mountainous area to the north.
 The river Cantavieja and the river Calders, which rise in Teruel province, join the Bergantes at the pueblo of Forcall.
 The Bergantes joins the Guadalope just before the reservoir at Calanda.

 Ecology

 The river has a diverse flora and fauna, including trout, crayfish and otters.